 Cockleshell Heroes

-Lesley Kent
+Lesley Kent-Brown

 I'm ashamed to say that I did not know who the Cockleshell Heroes were.
 It was actually the name of a film made about Operation Frankton.
 I thought those of you like me might find this interesting: